 1) A continuous motion and an even rhythm.

 2) A swift, vigorous movement.

-3) Keeping the arm/shoulder mechanism loose.
+3) Keeping the shoulder/arm/elbow mechanism loose.
 Even though the motion is coming primarily from the forearm, the muscles in the upper arm, chest, shoulder, etc. are providing the power, and must be allowed to act freely.

 Now try the same exercise alternating 4 retraces with 4 “ghost” strokes.
-The motion remains continuous, only the pen is lifted off the paper every 4 counts.
+The motion remains continuous, except that the pen is lifted off the paper every 4 counts.
 This variation is a great way to develop precise control of where and when a stroke begins, and develops a habit of maintaining a continuous rhythm between strokes.
 It has many applications that we will explore in future lessons.
 Note that this exercise begins with 4 ghost strokes (shown in parentheses.)